Selling a House ‘As Is’ in Maryland

 Now that we’ve covered the general process of listing a home as-is, let’s discuss the alternative of working with an investor.
 While the process varies from business to business, the steps to selling your home to a house-buying company typically go something like this:

 If you aren’t sure where to get a cash offer, consider Simple Sale, a solution from HomeLight.
-With Simple Sale, you tell us a bit about your home, such as whether it’s a single-family home or condo and how much work it needs.
-From there we’ll provide you with a no-obligation all-cash offer to buy your home in as few as 24 hours, skipping the months it can take to sell the traditional way.
+Tell us a bit about your home, such as whether it’s a single-family home or condo and how much work it needs.
+From there, we’ll provide you with a no-obligation all-cash offer to buy your home in as few as 24 hours, skipping the months it can take to sell the traditional way.

-Interested in requesting a cash offer?
-Consider starting with HomeLight’s Simple Sale platform, which provides cash offers for homes in almost any condition nationwide.
-Sellers can receive an offer within 24 hours and close in as little as 10 days.
+HomeLight’s Simple Sale platform provides cash offers for homes in almost any condition nationwide.
+Sellers can receive instant offers and close in as little as 10 days.
 No staging.
 No showings.
 No open houses.

 Want to know more about the Simple Sale experience?
 Hear it firsthand from one of our valued clients in the video below.